runtimerobotics/fusion360-urdf-ros2/README.md

   - Components should contain **only bodies**—nested components are not supported.
   - Avoid components that have other components inside them.

-Here are the components and their bodies in the ros2bot from the demos
+Here are the components and their bodies in the rosbot from the demos

 <p align="center">
   <img src="img/components.png" alt="ROS2Bot Components">